Southern Mozambique Birding Tour — Crab-plover, Green Tinkerbird & Olive-headed Weaver

 Green Tinkerbird was only rediscovered in southern Africa in 2013!

-We will have a final chance on the morning of Day 6 to visit the woodlands around Unguane should we still be searching for Green Tinkerbird, or any of the other possibilities (mentioned above under Days 4 – 5).
-We will proceed further up the coast a short distance to the coastal town of Vilankulos, where we will embark on an exciting boat ride to a lodge on the nearby Sao Sebastien Peninsula.
-We will base ourselves here for two nights as we explore this rich coastal area.
+We will have a final chance on the morning of Day 7 to visit the woodlands around Unguane should we still be searching for Green Tinkerbird, or any of the other possibilities (mentioned above under Days 5 – 6).
+Following our morning birding the area, we will begin the transfer further south down the coast to the Maxixe/Inharrime area.
+Here we will be based for two nights as we explore the rich miombo woodlands around the small village of Panda.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.Download Itinerary